menandmice/micetro_docs/guides/user-manual/dns_zones.rst

 Resource Records
 """"""""""""""""
-To view the DNS resource records for a particular zone, double-click the zone in the **DNS** grid or select it and then click :guilabel:`Open` on the page toolbar or the Row :guilabel:`...` menu.
+To view the DNS resource records for a particular zone, double-click the zone in the **DNS** data grid or select it and then click :guilabel:`Open` on the page task bar or the Row :guilabel:`...` menu.
 A list of the zone's resource records is displayed.
 For more information about DNS resource records, refer to :ref:`dns-records`.

 View History
 ^^^^^^^^^^^^^